 No, don’t even think about that other Mc which is pasted in front of anything we want to denigrate for being common, mass produced, cookie cutter, lowbrow, and low quality.
 This Mc is Cindy McTee, a composer who’s been around for over 60 years.
-What do you mean, Cindy who?
+Huh what?
+Cindy who?
 You’ve never heard of her?
 Well, neither had I. It’s the unfortunate consequence of having an abundance of talented people everywhere you look.
 The problem is further worsened by the myopic entertainment industry that only breeds celebrity worship and laziness.
 It’s too easy to simply keep throwing out the same old worn out names.
 This habit of mass media unmasks their insecurity, and their over concern with ratings.
 I prefer seeking out the dark horses, to explore the fringes, the under appreciated and little known talent.
 McTee is definitely one of them.

 Her music is not cutting edge.
 It’s not going to turn your head.
 But then, it’s not going to make your ears bleed or give you a headache.
 Despite this, her music is exciting, fun, highly rhythmic, and easy to appreciate.
 That may even be why she’s not gotten much attention.
-After all, the art intelligentsia strive to make things difficult, not easy, and painful, not fun, all the while promoting trite, tortured, and absurd art.
-There’s meaning in McTee’s music, and without witless, warped contrivance.
+After all, the art intelligentsia strive to make things difficult, not easy, painful, not fun, and all the while promoting trite, tortured, and absurd art.
+There’s meaning in McTee’s music, without witless, warped contrivance.

 There are clear commonalities among her compositions—driving, incessant, assembly line churning; strong thematic material, generous repetition; pounding rhythms, percussion; sudden contrasts, welcomed surprises.
 There’s an edginess in her music that, to me, conflicts with her name.
 Cindy—too cute for a composer whose music is anything but cute.
 For instance, the first movement of her Symphony #1: Ballet for Orchestra has a multilayered fugal construction mixed with distinctive jazz elements.
 All too often you’ll read about jazz influences in modern orchestral music, but let’s get real, it’s only glanced at.
 That’s not so with McTee’s music.
 She unapologetically borrows jazz harmonies and swing rhythms, none more obvious than in the 4th movement, “Finale: Where Time Plays the Fiddle.”